dvdmtw98/notes/My Vault/cyber-security/cryptography/cryptographic-solutions/encryption.md

 #### Triple DES (3DES)
 Algorithm which uses three separate symmetric keys to encrypt, decrypt then encrypt the plaintext into ciphertext in order to increase the strength of DES
-Three separate keys are used by the algorithm

 Encrypt data using 1st key then decrypt data using 2nd key (This cases the data to become even more scrambled) then encrypt the result using the 3rd key
 We end up with a algorithm that has a key length of 112-bits